ChargePi/ChargePi-docs/docs/go-client/configuration.md

 ## Configuring connectivity and basic information of the Charging Point

-Settings can be found in the _settings_ file and feature basic Charge Point information such as:
+Settings can be found in the `settings` file and feature basic Charge Point information such as:

 - vendor and model,
 - unique registered charging point ID, server URI and logging server IP,
 - default max charging time,
 - OCPP protocol version,
 - client current and target version for tracking updates,
-- display and input hardware settings for LCD, RFID/NFC reader and LEDs.
+- hardware settings for LCD, RFID/NFC reader and LEDs.

-The settings file can be in YAML or JSON format.
+The settings file is supported in YAML or JSON format.

 The table represents attributes, their values and descriptions that require more attention and might not be self-explanatory.
-Some examples can have multiple possible values, if any are empty, they will be treated as disabled or might not work properly.
+Some attributes can have multiple possible values, if any are empty, they will be treated as disabled or might not work properly.

 | Attribute| Description |Possible values |